Nooberieno/DnD-Homebrew/A Warlord's Way Around the Seven Seas/races/Cephalkin.md

 **Darkvision**
 Accustomed to low light environments of deep oceans, you have superior vision in dark and dim conditions.
 You can see in dim light within 60 feet of you as if it were bright light, and in darkness as if it were dim light.
 You can't discern color in darkness, only shades of gray.

 **Enhanced Camouflage.**
 As an action, you can blend into your surroundings, gaining advantage on Dexterity (Stealth) checks for 1 minute.
 While camouflaged, your speed is reduced by 10 feet.
 You can use this ability a number of times equal to your proficiency modifier, regaining all uses after a long rest.
+This replaces your racial **Camouflage** ability.

 **Tentacle Climb.**
 You have a climbing speed of 25 ft.
 Starting at 3rd level, you can move up, down, and across vertical surfaces and ceilings without needing to make an ability check, leaving your hands free.